Soundproofing Materials for Ceilings

 Increase the density of the ceiling with acoustic insulation slabs.
 Acoustic insulation will increase the sound insulation of your ceiling and reduce sound reverberating inside the ceiling cavity.
 Use a minimum of 60kg/m³ density, go higher if your budget allows, increase the airborne sound reduction with this type of sound insulation.

-It is very important you create separation in your acoustic ceiling.
+You must create separation in your acoustic ceiling.
 The easiest way to do this is to use Soundbreaker Bars.
 An acoustic hanger that fixes to the face of the ceiling joists to reduce sound vibration through the ceiling.
-The design of these acoustic hangers reduce connected surface area, reducing the vibrations through the ceiling.
+The design of these acoustic hangers reduces connected surface area, reducing the vibrations through the ceiling.

 Use soundproof panels to finish your ceiling.
-A soundproofing ceiling panel will normally combine a mass loaded barrier sheet to a sheet of acoustic plasterboard.
+A soundproofing ceiling panel will normally combine a mass-loaded barrier sheet with a sheet of acoustic plasterboard.
 This will significantly increase to sound insulation of the plasterboard.
-The high mass barrier layer increases density of the plasterboard and reduces vibration, reducing sound vibrating through the plasterboard.
+The high mass barrier layer increases the density of the plasterboard and reduces vibration, reducing sound vibrating through the plasterboard.

 Some of our more popular ceiling soundproof materials are below.
-View our complete range of ceiling soundproofing materials.
+Please view our complete range of ceiling soundproofing materials.
 If you require any more help take a look at our ceiling soundproofing guide.
-Alternatively get in touch or give us a call 01423 339163.
+Alternatively, get in touch or give us a call 01423 339163.